OpenModsIO/OpenModsIO.github.io/rules/mordhau/randomweapon.md

 TBC - DM Bubble or an Admin to appeal

 ## Rules
- * The Golden Rule: Do no harm
+ * The Golden Rule: Do no harm (no racism, hatespeech, use common sense)
- * Use common sense - no racism, hatespeech.
-Don't abuse the TV room - memes are okay but no noise spam or inappropriate content
+ * Don't abuse the TV room - memes are okay but no noise spam or inappropriate content
+ * Strive to be happy and virtuous (yeah it's a rule :) )

 Having trouble figuring out if what you're about to say is doing harm?
 Is it pretty contentious?
 Maybe just don't say it!